GatorShan/Tragopogon-Methylation-Project/SNP_calling/README.md

 ## 4. Filter variants
 Because of the lack of the high-quality sets of known variants to use as training and truth resources, we need to use [hard-filtering](https://gatk.broadinstitute.org/hc/en-us/articles/360037434691-VariantFiltration) instead.
 The selection of filteration parameters is based on the suggestions shown [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035531112--How-to-Filter-variants-either-with-VQSR-or-by-hard-filtering#2).
 The meanning of each parameter could be found [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants).

+Script `VariantFiltration_V1.sh` was used.
+  - In terms of the warning message: `The WARN statements simply let you know that the annotation is missing at the site.
+There is no need to to worry about them, as sometimes an annotation cannot be calculated for a site.
+As for passing sites without the requested annotation, we do not fail sites unless the annotation values fail the filters.` -- [source](https://sites.google.com/a/broadinstitute.org/legacy-gatk-forum-discussions/2013-06-06-2013-02-12/2334-Undefined-variable-VariantFiltration)